wphilli2/Bioinformatics_Group_Project/Results_files/README.txt

 	Protein_alignments using hmmerbuild.
 The script that was used is also in the directory. hmmsearch
-	This directory contains a text file with the results of the hmmsearch of the 4 RNA seq files (Control and Obese proteins in Project_files) against the profiles in Protein_hmms.
+	This directory contains files for each protein HMM (from Protein_hmms) with hits obtained after searching each of the RNA seq files against that HMM.
 	The script that was used is also in the directory.
 ShortAns2:
 	This directory contains files relevant to short answer question 2.
 	It contains a Ptpn5_primate directory and aGlutathione_S_transferase_A2_primate